swiftlang/swift-evolution/proposals/NNNN-swiftpm-mixed-language-targets.md

           [
             // Note #2: Including the below file has no effect when there is
             // no custom module map because the module.modulemap already
             // exists in the Intermediates subdirectory.
+It is included to
+            // simplify the VFS templating logic between the two cases.
             {
               "name": "module.modulemap",
               "type": "file",